-THE DIGITAL ETHIOPIA CONFERENCE
+THE TRANSFORM ETHIOPIA CONFERENCE

 With surprising combination of guests, innovative solutions, sensational designs and passionate narratives, this conference will bring together highly specialized professionals with unique skillsets, as well as speakers and attendees with riveting innovation stories, business models and products that fuse diverse disciplines to make the world a better place.